Ecotrust/madrona/docs/study_region.rst

 to export the current Study Region in the database to a shapefile and modify the boundaries as needed.

-It is highly recomended that the study region shapefile be created in the same spatial reference system as the application SRID.

 .. note::

     Do not modify the Study Region in-place in the database.
 Modifications to